-The BIOS01 facial recognition based attendance access control & temperature scanning kiosk provides companies with an added layer of security over the traditional card or biometric access control systems by combining access control with temperature monitoring to detect and prevent access to facilities by potential infected employees and so keeping the workplace safe.
+The BIOS01 is a temperature screening device using facial recognition or HID card-based attendance access control and temperature scanning kiosk for COVID-19security.
+BISO01 provides companies with an added layer of security over the traditional card or biometric access control systems by combining access control with temperature monitoring to detect and prevent access to facilities by potential infected employees and so keeping the workplace safe.

 The unit is typically deployed on entry ways to building facilities where visitors and staff are directed to the unit upon entry to check in and take a temperature scan for elevated body temperature.